 At iFly Singapore, you can skydive indoors with complete peace of mind.

-Equipped with a transparent wind tunnel that spans five stories, you can enjoy unparalleled views of the South China Sea and Siloso Beach during your dive.
+Equipped with 18-feet-tall acrylic glass walls, the wind tunnel allows you to enjoy unparalleled views of the South China Sea and Siloso Beach.

 4. Feel like an F1 race car driver